consumerreports/groundcontrol/README.md

 **gcenv**: Drop your client secrets/tokens/environment stuff here, this is where all modules should look for it

+**gclog**: Logging and messaging, with hooks to set your own functionality

 **gcsh**: Ground Control shell - a command line interface for GC

 **gcstd**: Standards module - data structures and functionality for defining and transforming standards, including standard evaluation sets